Valuable 2023 Quarter Errors, Mint Marks, Die Cracks and Their Values

 Morgan Dollar GSA Hoard

-The Morgan GSA Hoard was large collection of uncirculated Morgan Silver Dollars that were discovered stored in U.S. government vaults in the 1960s and early 1970s.
-These coins had been left over from the production of Morgan dollars between 1878 and 1904, and later in 1921, and were forgotten for many years.
-The hoard is named after the General Services Administration (GSA), the federal agency responsible for cataloging and selling these coins to the public.
+The Morgan GSA Hoard was a large collection of uncirculated coins discovered in U.S. government vaults in the 1960s and early 1970s.
+These had been left over from the production and were minted between 1878 and 1904, and later in 1921.
+The hoard is named after the General Services Administration (GSA), the federal agency responsible for cataloging and selling these coins to the public after they had been forgotten for many years.

 1882-CC Morgan $1 Silver Coin BU in GSA Slab - Value: $300-$400.